PostHog/post-mortems/2025-10-03-surveys-sdk-bug.md

 ### Short-term Improvements

 - **API compatibility layer**: Modify the `isDisabled` function check in `posthog-persistence.ts` to be nullable and provide a safe fallback when undefined.
 This will prevent similar issues when extensions call potentially-unavailable functions.
-Owner: @lucasheriques
+[PR](https://github.com/PostHog/posthog-js/pull/2428)

 - **Ignore PostHog SDK exceptions:** By default we should not capture exceptions known to be caused by the PostHog SDK.
 Offering a config option to toggle this parameter would allow teams (especially our own) to configure this setting. [[PR](https://github.com/PostHog/posthog-js/pull/2430)]